anjalipatel-tech/corporate-business-recruitment-portal/README.md

 ## 📄 License

-This project is created for learning, portfolio, and demonstration purposes.
+This project is developed for portfolio, learning, and demonstration purposes.